 Prerequisite – A condition of enrollment, such as satisfactory completion of another course (defined as a grade of A, B, C, or “P” [Pass]) that must be met before a student can register for a course or educational program.
 By meeting the prerequisite, the student demonstrates readiness for that course or program.

 TAG – Transfer Admission Guarantee agreement.
 These are an alternative to completing the normal transfer pattern.
 Various four-year institutions provide plans whereby a student agrees to complete a specific set of courses and a minimum grade point average with the provision that they will be accepted to a particular school upon successful completion of the plan.
-Information about TAGs is available in the Transfer Center and in the Counseling Center.
+Information about TAGs are available in the Transfer Center and the Counseling Center.

 Transferable Course – A course accepted for credit toward a bachelor’s degree at a four-year institution.